 Changing your air filters and making sure that your HVAC system is up to date cannot protect against the virus, but it can help.You should always be aware of how often you change your air filters — most recommend that you change the filter about every 4-6 months.
 While breathing in cleaner air can certainly impact your overall health in a positive way, it may also decrease your chances of contracting any airborne illness.

 Working in any type of contained space can increase a person’s chances of contracting any type of airborne illness.
 This can range from a common cold to more serious diseases, which is why it’s extremely important to exercise proper hygiene practices.
-Washing your hands and sanitizing your work space or other spaces of high traffic like office bathrooms, kitchens, and meeting rooms.
+Washing your hands and sanitizing your workspace or other spaces of high traffic like office bathrooms, kitchens, and meeting rooms.

 Taking all and any precautionary measures to protect yourself against the Coronavirus is beneficial.
 For more information regarding your HVAC system and how to properly upkeep that, Comfort First Products are here for you.
 Our HVAC products help to improve your indoor air quality and overall health.
 They’re easy to use, affordable, and easy to maintain.
 Our Comfort First Filtered Diffuser comes with a MERV 14 Filter that can be upgraded to a MERV 14 Filter.
-All of our Control-A-Flows can fit a approximately MERV 8 filter with an antimicrobial coating.
+All of our Control-A-Flows can fit an approximately MERV 8 filter with an antimicrobial coating.
 Call our office for questions – 714-550-4971.
 Connect with our specialist for more information.